nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Section | Representation
 ---------|---------
-Menu Bar | The area where you can click to navigate and view some of TAB's features (e.g. help, reminder and calendar).
+Menu Bar | The area where you can click to navigate and view some of TAB's features (e.g. help, reminder, and calendar).
 See [Menu Bar Shortcuts](#menu-bar-shortcuts) for more details.
 Menu Item | A button that you can click to view the stated feature, or to quit TAB (for <kbd>Exit</kbd>).
 Command Box | The text field where you key in commands that are meant to be processed by TAB.
 TAB will execute the command after you press <kbd>Enter</kbd>.
 Result Display | The area that shows the result of the execution of the command.
 If the command entered has been executed successfully, it will display the relevant success message.
 Otherwise, it will show an error message indicating the cause of the error.